gabrielsecyz/gabrielsecyz/README.md

   ### informations

-  - 👨‍💻 programmer front-end
+  - 👨‍💻 front end programmer
-  - 📚 studying more than 6 hours a day is the secret of so much knowledge lover of the pomodoro technique.
+  - 📚 studying more than 6 hours a day is the secret of so much knowledge
-  - 🛠 Spending most of the day coding is the only addiction I want to have !
+  - 🛠 spending all day coding is the only addiction i want to have
-  - ✌ I'm not even a little bit.
+  - ✌ I'm not social at all
-  - 🤦‍♂️ I hate liars.
+  - 🔭 I think I have attention déficit
   - 👨‍🚀 i'm sure i like programming as much as everyone hates chris.
   - 💡 great curiosities result in great discoveries!